Kaysims/Grip-Club/README.md

 ![Thank you desktop results](assets/readme-images/thankyou-desktop.png)

 * Some bugs have been fixed before this lighthouse test was run, this will be discussed below in the fixed bugs section.
 The unfixed bugs will also be discussed in the bugs section below.
-* The performance was down one point across all pages, the reason shown in dev tools was "Eliminate render-blocking resources".
+* The performance was down one point across three pages, the reason shown in dev tools was "Eliminate render-blocking resources".
 * The best practice for the Grip Club classes page was down eight points.
 This was due to incorrect aspect ratios for the images.

 * ### Chrome mobile About Us page Lighthouse results :